numericalalgorithmsgroup/NAGPythonExamples/local_optimisation/SOCP/Readme.md

+[Second Order Cone Programming (SOCP)](https://en.wikipedia.org/wiki/Second-order_cone_programming) is convex optimization which extends linear programming (LP) with second-order (Lorentz or the ice cream) cones.
+Search region of the solution is the intersection of an affine linear manifold with the Cartesian product of second-order cones.
+The figure below shows an example feasible region of an SOCP problem with 3 variables.

+SOCP appears in a broad range of applications from engineering, control theory and quantitative finance to quadratic programming and robust optimization.
+It has become an important tool for financial optimization due to its powerful nature.
+Interior point methods (IPM) are the most popular approaches to solve SOCP problems due to their theoretical polynomial complexity and practical performance.

-[Second Order Cone Programming (SOCP)](https://en.wikipedia.org/wiki/Second-order_cone_programming) functionality was released at Mark 27 of the NAG library
+SOCP functionality was released at Mark 27 of the NAG library

 ## Portfolio Optimisation using Second Order Cone Programming (SOCP)